cisco/sframe/README.md

 This repository contains an implementation of [the draft SFrame standard](https://datatracker.ietf.org/doc/html/draft-omara-sframe) for end-to-end media encryption.
-Since the spec is still in progress, the implementation here might not match exactly.  iThese differences will resolve as the specification and this implementaiton evolve together.
+Since the spec is still in progress, the implementation here might not match exactly.
+These differences will resolve as the specification and this implementaiton evolve together.

 ## Building and Running Tests